JumpTheShark/IMARD-Documentation/README.md

-# My Awesome Book
+# IMARD Documentation

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+Here be a collection of documents, drafts and schemes to describe the working principles behind IMARD learning tools and the concepts of Assisted Progressive Learning.